-Figure 9: Bandwidth cost of PredRP+PNS with/without one-hop push per event for RndRP+PNS from 53.56 to 52.39 Bytes/node, and for PredRP+PNS from 52.16 to 50.34 Bytes/node.
+and PredRP+PNS.
+The results show that one-hop push reduces the bandwidth cost per event for RndRP+PNS from 53.56 to 52.39 Bytes/node, and for PredRP+PNS from 52.16 to 50.34 Bytes/node.
 The bandwidth cost reduction results from the reduced message sizes from the RP nodes to their neighbor nodes (at this point, no subscriber ID list is carried in the messages).
 Note that the bandwidth cost reduction is per node/event, so a small reduction could result in huge reduction in aggregated bandwidth cost across the system.